This post was most recently updated on January 28th, 2021

-If you are anything like me, you might like to know how to freeze liquids without using plastic.
-I have a great solution that you can use to freeze soup, stock, milk or stew.
-Mason Jars.
-I am a homesteader.
-Of course the answer is mason jars, right?
+If you are anything like me, you might like to know how to freeze or other liquids without using .
+If you are wondering ?
+I have a great solution that you can use to freeze soup, stock, or stew in glass, read on to find out more.

 Please read: This information is provided for educational purposes only and is not intended to treat, diagnose or prevent any disease.
 We encourage you to make your own health care decisions in partnership with a qualified health care professional.

 This post contains affiliate links, this means at no extra cost to you, we make a commission from sales.
 Please read our Disclosure Statement